 The argument bytes specifies the size of the buffer to be used.
 By default it is the size of the non-volatile memory, and there is no minimum or maximum size that may be specified.

-The EXEC commands write terminal and write network use the information specified by the buffersize keyword when performing their functions (refer to the section "Configuration Methods" earlier in this chapter for more information about these EXEC commands.)
+The EXEC commands write terminal and write network use the information specified by the buffersize keyword when performing their functions; see the "Configuration Methods" section earlier in this chapter for more information about these EXEC commands.